tomato42/tls13-spec/draft-ietf-tls-tls13.md

 To generate the key material, compute

-       key_block = HKDF(0, Secret, "key expansion" + session_hash,
+       key_block = HKDF(0, Secret, "key expansion" + handshake_hash,
                         total_length)

-Note: Throughout this specification, the labels that are used with HKDF are NUL-terminated, so there is a NUL-byte in between the string "key expansion" and the session hash.
+Note: Throughout this specification, the labels that are used with HKDF are NUL-terminated, so there is a NUL-byte in between the string "key expansion" and the handshake hash.

-where Secret is the relevant secret and session_hash is the value defined in {{the-session-hash}}.
+where Secret is the relevant secret and handshake_hash is the value defined in {{the-handshake-hash}}.
 The key_block is partitioned as follows:

        client_write_key[SecurityParameters.enc_key_length]